 Teleut is a variety of Southern Altay, a Turkic language spoken by about 2,500 people in the Altai Republic in Western Siberia in the Russian Federation.
 The Teleut people call themselves тэлэңэт (Telenget) or тэлэңут (Telengut), and are found mainly in the Shebalinskiy District of Altai Republic, the Chumyshskiy District of Altaiskiy Region, along the Sem River, and in Novosibirskaya Province and the south of Kemerovskaya Province (Gornaya Shoriya), and Bolshoy Bachat and Malyy Bachat Rivers (Bachat Teleut).

-An orthography for Teleut was created by Altai missionaries in the 19th century.
+An orthography for Teleut using the Cyrillic alphabet was created by Altai missionaries in the 19th century.
 This was used to publish religious material and school books.
 The missionaries also described Teleut grammar and collected substantial lexical material.
 The language is taught in the school of Bekovo village.

 Кöбöк, Кöбöк, кöл кечет,